ZelzerLab/3D-MAPs/README.md

 1. Install MATLAB version 2016b or later.
 2. Download the files from the 3D MAPS repository.
 You can do this by cloning the repository or by downloading it as a ZIP folder.
 3. Unzip the folder and place your data inside of the folder titled "data" (See Running 3D MAPs).
+Sample data can be found in the supplementary section of the manuscript.

 ## License